thacherhussain/gear-track-app/README.md

 - Update flow to show Login/Sign Up until the user is logged ✅
   - Update to react-navigation 5.x ✅
 - add prettier/eslint/husky config ✅
-- update to use absolute paths
+- update to use absolute paths ✅
   - use expo specific pkg - babel-plugin-module-resolver
-- add dotenv to manage environment variables (react-native-dotenv)
 - Navigation Updates
   - when the user is logged in show the 'View Notes' screen
   - https://reactnavigation.org/docs/auth-flow/